IRIS SYSTEM FAQ

 Doesn't the IRIS System rely on ALL hunters using it?

-What happens if the battery dies or the sensor breaks down?
+What happens if the battery dies?

 What about hunter-orange, isn't that good enough to keep me safe?